kaufmanv/basics/README.md

 # basics
-This is repo for setting up project derectory etc.
+This is repo for setting up project directory etc.